 On this page:

 Built by government as a whole of government service, GovCMS is available to organisations of any size.
 It is suitable for websites containing publicly available information up to Official: Sensitive.

 Using open source technology (Drupal) on a public cloud platform, GovCMS provides cyber security services.

-We will do the hard work for you.
-All you need to do is build your website and add your content.
+Our Software as a Service (SaaS) offering means we will do the hard work for you.
+All you need to do is build your website, and add and maintain your content.

-If your website needs higher levels of control and customisation, this plan is for you.
-You’re responsible for the application layer, including security of your website.
+Our Platform as a Service (PaaS) offering means you'll retain greater control.
+If your website needs higher levels of control and customisation this plan is for you.
+You will retain responsibility for the application layer, including security of your website.